awsdocs/aws-net-developer-guide/doc_source/how-to/ec2/ec2-example-elastic-ip-addresses.rst

 =============================

 Create an :sdk-net-api:`AmazonEC2Client <EC2/TEC2EC2Client>` object.
 Next, create a :sdk-net-api:`DescribeAddressesRequest <EC2/TEC2DescribeAddressesRequest>`
-object to pass as parameter, filtering the addresses returned by those in your VPC.
+object to pass as a parameter, filtering the addresses returned by those in your VPC.
 To retrieve descriptions of all your Elastic IP addresses, omit the filter from the parameters.
 Then call the :sdk-net-api:`DescribeAddresses <EC2/MEC2EC2DescribeAddressesDescribeAddressesRequest>`
 method of the :code:`AmazonEC2Client` object.